EconPapers

 Trade, innovation and optimal patent protection

-David Hemous, Simon Lepot, Thomas Sampson and Julian Schärer
+David Hemous, Simon Lepot, Ralph Ossa, Thomas Sampson and Julian Schärer

 No 456, ECON - Working Papers from Department of Economics - University of Zurich

-Abstract: Intellectual property rights are a recurrent source of tensions between developed and developing economies.
-This paper provides the first quantitative analysis of optimal patent policy in trading economies.
-We develop a new model of trade, growth and patenting in which patent protection affects both innovation and market power.
-The model is estimated using data on patent applications to calibrate patent protection by country and the geography of innovation.
+Abstract: This paper provides the first quantitative analysis of optimal patent policy in trading economies.
+We develop a new framework that combines trade and growth theory into a tractable quantitative model, which we estimate to fit patent and trade data.
 Counterfactual analysis yields three main results.
-First, the potential gains from international cooperation over patent policies are large.
-However, achieving these gains requires more innovative economies to offer stronger protection.
-Second, only a small share of these gains has been realized so far.
-And third, by pushing towards policy harmonization, the TRIPS agreement hurts developing countries without generating global welfare gains.
-Overall, there is substantial scope for policy reforms to increase efficiency.
+First, potential gains from international cooperation over patent policies are large, but achieving them requires developed countries to provide stronger patent protection than developing economies.
+Second, existing policies only realize a small share of these gains.
+Third, by pushing towards policy harmonization, the TRIPS agreement hurts developing countries without generating significant global welfare gains.

 New Economics Papers: this item is included in nep-ino, nep-int, nep-ipr and nep-tid